-- 5.1.2.
+- 5.1.6.
 The permittee shall comply with the following general requirements: - a.
-The permittee must be in compliance with the operating limitations in this subpart that apply to the permittee at all times. - b.
+The permittee must be in compliance with the emission limitations, operating limitations, and other requirements in this subpart that apply to the permittee at all times. - b.
 At all times the permittee must operate and maintain any affected source, including associated air pollution control equipment and monitoring equipment, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
-The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if required levels have been achieved.
+The general duty to minimize emissions does not require the permittee to make any further efforts to reduce emissions if levels required have been achieved.
 Determination of whether such operation and maintenance procedures are being used will be based on information available to the Administrator which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.